If I want to see change in my kids, it has to start with me. Today let’s look at 6 tips on how to go from grumbly to grateful.

 6. Don’t stop with easy, outward fixes.
 Even as change comes, don’t be content with being “good enough.”
 I often pray Psalms 139:23-34, “Search me, God, and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in me, and lead me in the way everlasting” (NIV).
 God knows our hearts best.
 He knows us the inner issues that are hurting us more than we think.
 He knows how these will impact our kids.

 Allow God to reveal deep flaws that you might not even be aware of and turn to Him for healing.

 The changes you make will forever impact your children.
 When you are healed, you’ll be able to offer guidance to them.
 Don’t let your unwillingness to allow God to work negatively impact your children.
 God can help you to change, but it must start with, “Lord, I am willing.”

 As you turn to God for change in yourself, you’ll be amazed how much your kids will change, too.
 Children do what we do, not what we say.
 When we do all we can for the glory of God they’ll learn to do that, too!

 How to go from grumbly to grateful.

-My new book The Grumble Free year is coming soon and I hope it will be a blessing to you as you move towards a life of gratitude and thanksgiving.
+You might enjoy my book The Grumble Free year.
+I hope it will be a blessing to you as you move towards a life of gratitude and thanksgiving.
 You can read the first chapter for FREE here: http://www.triciagoyer.com/grumblefreeyear/

 In The Grumble-Free Year, the Goyers invite readers into their journey as they go complaint-free and discover what it looks like to develop hearts of gratitude.
 They share their plans, successes, failures, and all the lessons they learn along the way, offering real-life action steps based in scripture so that readers get not just a front-row seat to the action but also an opportunity to take the challenge themselves and uncover hearts that are truly thankful.